Monday, June 27, 2022 |

 HWLF considers grant applications twice a year in April and October.
 The deadline for receipt of grant applications for consideration this cycle has been extended to Friday.

-OHA pilot grant looking for recipients
+OHA pilot grant

 OHA will host two orientation sessions in West Hawaii on Friday for its new $500,000 pilot grants program, which will offer smaller, one-year funding awards for projects that benefit the Native Hawaiian community.